Lumbar Spinal Stenosis

 Minimally invasive surgery for Lumbar Spinal Stenonis

 Spinal stenosis is a condition that is quite common.
 It results in narrowing of the spinal canal either in the cervical, thoracic or lumbar region.
 If spinal stenosis is symptomatic, it will require treatment.
-Patients may have MRI/CT scans that indicate spinal stenosis, but if they are asymptomatic, they do need to be treated.
+Patients may have MRI/CT scans that indicate spinal stenosis, but if they are asymptomatic, there is no need for treatment.

 Lumbar Spinal Stenosis (LSS)